oktadev/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 }
 ```

-When `doLogin()` is called via `POST`, the `AuthenticationManager` we have built in the above steps will handle the username/password authentication and redirect the user if successful.
+When `doLogin()` is called via `POST`, the `AuthenticationManager` will handle the username/password authentication and redirect the user if successful.

-For ease of use, we'll define two users in our database: one for DB auth and one for SAML.
+For ease of use, two users are defined in the database: one for DB auth and one for SAML.
 Both users are defined in our database, but only one of them will be authenticated against the database:

 `/src/main/resources/data.sql`
 ```sql